INDAPlus21/osveijer-ellmar-project/README.md

 # osveijer-ellmar-project

-## Specification

-### Namning convention
+A first person game made in rust and inspired by the original doom.

-### What we will do
+### What will be included

-We will make a first person game inspired by the original doom in rust.
-It will include a graphics engine and some kind of movement system.
+The project will include a graphics engine and some kind of movement system.
+Once this is completed further functions can be added such as shooting, enemies, different leveles or different objectives such as gathering keys.

+### Plausibility

-This should not be to hard to complete since the graphics engine is very simple.
-The project has many possible functions to be added such as shooting, enemies, different leveles or different objectives such as gathering keys.
+This should not be to hard to complete since the graphics engine is very simple and the movment only includes travel in two dimensions and rotation along one axis.

-### Who is going to do what
+### Feature progress

+Features that are planed and currently being developed can be view on the [project board](https://github.com/INDAPlus21/osveijer-ellmar-project/projects/1?query=is%3Aopen+sort%3Aupdated-desc).

+### Milestones

+Project will be divided according to the [milestones](https://github.com/INDAPlus21/osveijer-ellmar-project/milestones).